Free Eight-Week Creative Writing Course

 We all love stories, whether we encounter them in novels, memoirs, personal essays, films, or our best friend’s anecdotes.
 However, it can be hard to describe why a particular story works or doesn’t work.
 This course—appropriate for both beginning and experienced writers—will help you better understand and appreciate how a story is put together and give you the tools to create your own.
 Using readings and guided writing sprints, we will explore techniques used in creative writing and practice applying them.
 There will be opportunities to critique each other’s work using guidelines that inspire constructive and positive suggestions.
-If you want to understand or review the fundamentals of creative writing, this workshop is for you.
+If you want to understand or review the fundamentals of creative writing, this course is for you.
 Register today at Brooks Library for this free course: 802-254-5290 or firstname.lastname@example.org.

 For more information, contact Brooks Library